Go back

 In the evening, you will meet with your trekking guide who will brief you about the Annapurna Circuit Trek and answer any questions you may have.
 After that, you can enjoy a traditional Nepali dinner and get a good night's rest before the trek begins tomorrow.

-After spending a day exploring the cultural and historical landmarks of Kathmandu, you will begin your journey toward the starting point of the Annapurna Circuit Trek.
+After spending a day resting and having a brief about the Annapurna Circuit Trek, you will begin your journey toward the starting point of the Annapurna Circuit Trek.
 Today, you will embark on a scenic drive from Kathmandu to Besisahar, which is the gateway to the Annapurna region.

 The drive takes around 6-7 hours, and you will pass through scenic countryside, traditional villages, and winding roads that offer stunning views of the Himalayas.
 Along the way, you will cross the Trishuli River and Marsyangdi River and witness the changing landscape from lush green hills to arid mountainous terrain.